-Still, let me take away from this the suggestion that domination power unjustly or otherwise objectionably denies statuses, where these status denials are relevantly harmful-that is, at least from a stakeholder's perspective-but where this harm can consist in the status denial itself.
-Of course, it is open whether this can be worked up into an account of domination that passes muster.
+Still, let me take away from this the suggestion that domination is a matter of unjust or otherwise objectionable status denials, where these involve relevant harm (say, at least from a stakeholder's perspective), but where this harm can consist in the status denial itself.
+Of course, it is open whether this can be worked into an account of domination that passes muster.
 But for now, I will go with it.
-If we understand "domination" along such lines, would the say of the unreasonable in public justification involve domination?
+If we understand "domination" along such lines, then, would the say of the unreasonable in public justification involve domination?
 Arguably, yes: it would involve a form of domination in discursive status.
 How so?

 To begin with, constitutive discursive standing is a kind of discursive status.
-But to diminish the purchase of an agent's discursive standing in a given justification practice denies or diminishes her ability to exert discursive influence in that practice-her ability to bring to bear her actual voice as something that has justificatory weight, or that contributes to justification-which, in turn, denies or diminishes her discursive status in that practice.
+But to diminish the purchase of an agent's discursive standing in a given justification practice denies or diminishes her ability to exert discursive influence in that practice-her ability to bring to bear her actual voice as something that has justificatory weight, or that contributes to justification-

+which, in turn, denies or diminishes discursive status.
 The upshot: the diminished say of the unreasonable in political liberalism denies or diminishes discursive status.5